AY2526S1-CS2113-W12-4/tp/docs/DeveloperGuide.md

 - **Transaction-like behavior**: If adding the new entry fails, the old entry is restored from the temporary variable
 - **Why this is important**: Prevents data loss if the new entry has invalid data that passes parser validation but fails business logic validation
 - **User experience**: Users never lose their original data due to a failed modification attempt
+- **Data integrity**: This rollback mechanism ensures that modifications are atomic operations - either the entire modification succeeds or the original data remains unchanged

 **Parser Reuse:**